cherise215/LLM-ECG-Dual-Attention/README.md

 - Git clone this project:
 `git clone https://github.com/cherise215/LLM-ECG-Dual-Attention.git`
 - (optional) Create a fresh Python 3.9.x virtual environment. [guide](https://www.arch.jhu.edu/python-virtual-environments/)
-- Install PyTorch with CUDA support for GPU-enabled computation (in our settings, we use Pytorch 1.13.0, cuda version 12.2, Driver Version: 535.183.01, hardware: GTX TITAN X) [check official guide here](https://pytorch.org/)
+- Install PyTorch with CUDA support for GPU-enabled computation. [check official guide for pytorch installation here](https://pytorch.org/).
+In our settings, we use Pytorch 1.13.0, cuda version 12.2, Driver Version: 535.183.01, hardware: GTX TITAN X.
 `pip3 install torch torchvision torchaudio`
 - Install other required python libraries with:
  `pip install -r requirements.txt`

 ## Preparation:
 Here are some basic steps to run the project:
 - Data Preparation: Ensure that your data is put in the the appropriate directories under data/.
-For example, PTXBL data should be in `[project folder]/data/ptxbl` [Dowloand post-processed one via Google Drive](https://drive.google.com/file/d/1FkCoGAfMeg2dmOSBYDljW8mVp9Rli9W4/view?usp=sharing) or official websites [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) and [PTB-XL+](https://physionet.org/content/ptb-xl-plus/1.0.1/) for median wave information.
+For example, PTXBL data should be in `[project folder]/data/ptxbl` [Dowload post-processed one via Google Drive](https://drive.google.com/file/d/1FkCoGAfMeg2dmOSBYDljW8mVp9Rli9W4/view?usp=sharing) or official websites [PTB-XL](https://physionet.org/content/ptb-xl/1.0.3/) for report information and [PTB-XL+](https://physionet.org/content/ptb-xl-plus/1.0.1/) for median wave information.
 For UK biobank data, unfortunately, we cannot directly share the data due to the UK biobank's strict data sharing policy.

-- Download pretrained models and saved structured text embeddings using ClinicalBert for different patients in PTB-XL [link](https://drive.google.com/drive/folders/1j6qbuQYjJJ4yn_zz4aHZdQRrvuFUJ7pS?usp=sharing).
-Please put it as `[project folder]/pretrained_weights`.
+- Download pretrained models and saved structured text embeddings using ClinicalBert for all the patients with verified reports in PTB-XL [link](https://drive.google.com/drive/folders/1j6qbuQYjJJ4yn_zz4aHZdQRrvuFUJ7pS?usp=sharing).
+Please put it as `[project folder]/pretrained_weights/`.
 For interested researchers, step-by-step tutorial on how we generate these embeddings can be found at: `toolkits/generate_ptb_scp_with_confidence_embeddings.ipynb`.

 ## Task 1: Pretraining
 -  Pretraining of ECG dual attention network using PTB-XL data, see `multi_modal_heart/tasks/pretrain.py`